 Video of the Day

 About Lucky Bamboo

 Lucky bamboo is a herbaceous perennial and is a popular houseplant thanks to its easy-care nature.
 In Chinese lore, the number of lucky bamboo stalks has different mostly positive implications, including luck, love, wealth and health.
-Lucky bamboo is actually more closely related to succulents than to true bamboo (Bambusoideae), which is a type of grass.
+Lucky bamboo is actually more closely related to asparagus by virtue of being in the same plant family (Asparagaceae) than to true bamboo (family Bambusoideae), which is a type of grass.